-Class of 58 Gift to the Dalhousie Law School (Bursary)
+Class of '58 Gift to the Dalhousie University Schulich School of Law (Bursary)

-This bursary was established by the Class of 1958, Dalhousie Law School.
-Recipient will be regular full-time law student of any year who demonstrates financial need.
+This bursary was established by the Class of 1958, Schulich School of Law.
+The recipient will be regular full-time law student of any year who demonstrates financial need.

-Class of 96 Bursary
+Class of '96 Bursary

-This bursary was established by the Class of 1996, Dalhousie Law School.
-Recipient will be regular full-time law student of any year who demonstrates financial need and has satisfactory academic standing.
+This bursary was established by the Class of 1996, Schulich School of Law.
+The recipient will be regular full-time law student of any year who demonstrates financial need and has satisfactory academic standing.